-The first project consisted of a 16,000 sf, two-story office building addition and facade upgrade.
+The first project consisted of a 16,000 sf, two-story office building addition, and a facade upgrade.
 Cochran provided architecture, interior, & civil design services.
 Additional services included geotechnical, testing, inspection and construction administration.
 This new 16,000 sf conventional steel building with curtain wall included individual offices, conference rooms, boardroom, data center, fitness area, cafeteria, and atrium lobby.
 In an effort to decrease their energy cost high UV/energy efficient windows and high-energy efficient mechanical systems were used throughout.

-Silgan’s second project, a 35,000 sf manufacturing and warehouse addition included additional parking for 230 cars, and a storm water retention pond.
-Cochran provided architectural, full engineering design, testing inspection and construction administration.
+Silgan’s second project, a 35,000 sf manufacturing, and warehouse addition included additional parking for 230 cars and a stormwater retention pond.
+Cochran provided architectural, full engineering design, testing inspection, and construction administration.

 Client – Esselte Corporation

 Cochran was selected numerous times to provide services for office/warehouse additions and renovations.
 Projects include a warehouse plant office, office mezzanine addition, extension of the mezzanine level, training rooms, cafeteria, and conference rooms.
 Project phasing and on time completion were of extreme importance.
-Plant operations remained at 100% during all project.
+Plant operations remained at 100% during all projects.
 Cochran provided architectural and civil design, survey and testing and inspection services.

 Client – Missouri Pathfinders